Comparison of rugby league and rugby union: Demographics

 Traditionally, the two rugbys have been seen as divided along class lines, with union associated more with the middle class, and league with the working class.
 One of the main reasons for the split was union's enforcement of the amateur principle, meaning that working class players could not afford to take time off work to play the sport.

 In England, rugby union is widely regarded as an "establishment" sport, played mostly by members of the upper and middle classes.
 For example, many students at public schools play rugby union.
 In contrast, rugby league has traditionally been seen as a working class pursuit.

-In Wales, rugby union is associated with small village teams which consisted of coal miners and other industrial workers playing on their days off.
+In Wales, early rugby union teams consisted of working class players who were industrial labourers coal miners and factory workers.

 In Australia, the two codes were also strongly divided down class lines.
 Support for both codes is concentrated in New South Wales, Queensland and the Australian Capital Territory.
 The same perceived class barrier as exists between the two games in England also occurs in these states, fostered by rugby union's prominence and support at private schools.

-In New Zealand, rugby union is played throughout the whole country where as rugby league is still considered to be a lower class game by many, or a game for "westies" referring to lower class western suburbs of Auckland and more recently the poorer southern Auckland where the game is popular.

-In France, rugby union is widely played and has a strong tradition in the Basque, Occitan, and Catalan areas along the border regions between Spain and France.
-It rivals the popularity of association football.
-Rugby league has historically been played in much the same region.